lightsixer/intybasic-language/README.md

 Alternatively, you can avoid this issue by installing the SDK to a less protected location like `/Applications/IntyBASIC-SDK` or `~/IntyBASIC-SDK` (in your home directory root), then update the SDK Path setting accordingly.

-#### 4. macOS: Grant Documents Folder Access

-**macOS users only:** If the SDK is installed in your Documents folder (the default location), macOS will prompt you to grant VS Code access when you first run an SDK command.
-You must approve this prompt for SDK commands to work.

-If you accidentally dismissed the prompt or need to change permissions later:
-1. Go to **System Settings > Privacy & Security > Files and Folders**
-2. Find **Visual Studio Code** in the list
-3. Enable **Documents Folder** access

-Alternatively, you can avoid this issue by installing the SDK to a less protected location like `/Applications/IntyBASIC-SDK` or `~/IntyBASIC-SDK` (in your home directory root), then update the SDK Path setting accordingly.

 #### 5. SDK Project Structure

 The SDK expects projects in specific folders: